 How to Use the APC

-At the APC, we provide the tools and expertise to help you fabricate parts and instruments for your project.
-We operate by appointment, normally on Tuesdays and Thursdays, but with some flexibility given sufficient notice.
+At the APC, we provide the tools and expertise to help you design and fabricate parts and instruments for your project.
+We operate by appointment only, normally on Tuesdays and Wednesdays, but with some flexibility given sufficient notice.

-In certain circumstances, you can commission us to design and develop instrumentation to your specifications, or collaborate with us on a project.
+We welcome opportunities to collaborate on projects!
+We can assist you to design and develop instrumentation to your specifications.
 Please look at our Projects page and contact us for more information.

 advancedprototyping@elilists.yale.edu